Operationbackfire/100-days-of-code/log.md

 **Thoughts:** Will get MongoDB to work tomorrow.

 **Link to work:** Not much.
 Heroku is still failing me.
 Something wrong the the Dezalgo package.

+### Day 4: February 23, 2018

+**Today's Progress:** MEANapp: mongodb is now working.
+There is a difference between 'mongod' and 'mongo'.
+Making the /data/db folder, changing permissions and adding to the $PATH.
+With some help from Stackoverflow and the mongodb installation homepage.
+New words: collection, document, schema and path.
+Neso Academy and Digital Circuits: Watched youtube videos about latches,flip-flops and now counters.
+Not finished counters yet.

+**Thoughts:** Try to find the connection between Digital Circuit and the Gezel language.

+**Link to work:** Nothing yet.